 Collagen and elastin are structural proteins responsible for your youthful skin’s strength, thickness, and resilience.

-Dr. Sasaki’s findings suggest that micro-needling with or without radiofrequency serves as the optimal vehicle for delivering PRP or exosomes into your skin to enhance the healing effects of this aesthetic treatment.
+Dr. Sasaki’s findings suggest that micro-needling with or without radiofrequency serves as the optimal vehicle for delivering PRP or secretomes into your skin to enhance the healing effects of this aesthetic treatment.
 The safety and efficacy of these combined procedures are under investigative usage.

-Dr. Sasaki uses PRP or exosomes to stimulate hair growth by reactivating your dormant hair follicles to resume the hair growth cycle after direct injection into the scalp with micro-needling.
+Dr. Sasaki uses PRP or secretomes to stimulate hair growth by reactivating your dormant hair follicles to resume the hair growth cycle after direct injection into the scalp with micro-needling.
 These treatments are under IRB and FDA guideline protocols to ensure your safety and realistic outcomes.

-To schedule a consultation with the nationally and internationally known cosmetic plastic surgeon to learn more about PRP and exosomes and how they can potentially help you, contact Sasaki Advanced Aesthetic Medical Center by phone or online today.
+To schedule a consultation with the nationally and internationally known cosmetic plastic surgeon to learn more about PRP and secretomes and how they can potentially help you, contact Sasaki Advanced Aesthetic Medical Center by phone or online today.